Naveen2094/SportsPulse/README.md

 - Showcase past sports events with images and descriptions.
 - Display upcoming sports events with registration links.
 - Provide a clean, student-focused user experience.
-- Mobile app version (in development) available for on-the-go updates.

 ---